The ultimate guide to Cuba's cayos

 'La Isla', as it is affectionately known, is the joker in the pack of Cuba's offshore draws.
 It deserves the title of 'isla' (isle) due to its size - it's actually the sixth-largest island in the Caribbean - and arriving on its pine tree-studded shores is a step back to Cuba at the height of the Special Period: a beleaguered ferry, hotels that have barely benefitted from a lick of paint in the last half-century and a lamentable food scene.
 But Isla de la Juventud may wind up charming you more than anywhere else in this archipelago.

 Its diving is legendary, and a reputed 70 shipwrecks, most of which are diveable, are scattered hereabouts besides wondrous walls of coral, sea caves, and a legion of sea life (arguably Cuba's best).
 Also, unlike many of Cuba's other cayos that have been tailor made into holidaymaking destinations, La Isla can boast a vivid history.
 There is the poignant association with its being the one-time prison of Fidel and Raúl Castro during the 1950s, and it has a swashbuckling past too as the former haunt of pirates like Sir Francis Drake.
 A true castaway destination, if ever there was one.

 Get there by a laborious ferry ride from Surgidero de Batabanó in Mayabeque Province or by plane from Havana.

-If Cuba's cayos sound like your kind of heaven, then look no further than Thomson, where you can book holidays to Cuba departing from both London Gatwick and Manchester.
+If Cuba's cayos sound like your kind of heaven, then look no further than TUI, where you can book holidays to Cuba departing from both London Gatwick and Manchester.
 Remember, you can also check the weather in Cuba, and compare conditions with destinations worldwide to make sure you go at the right time to get the best holiday weather possible.